RyanGA09/RyanGA09/README.md

                                 <li>Belajar Machine Learning untuk Pemula</li>
                             </ul>
                             <p>
-                                Enrolled in the IDCamp 2023 Scholarship Program in the Data Scientist learning pathway.
+                                Graduated from the IDCamp 2023 Scholarship Program in the Data Scientist learning pathway.
 This program is designed to provide a comprehensive understanding of data science and artificial intelligence.
 The courses are aimed at enhancing technical skills and building strong foundations to tackle challenges in the tech industry.
                             </p>
                         </td>
                     </tr>